ankit7540/Conversion-Raman-cross-sections/README.md

 # Conversion-Raman-cross-sections
-Set of python functions to aid in converting Raman cross-section values including unit conversion
+Set of python functions to aid in converting Raman cross-section values including unit conversion.
+Probably the most useful function is to get the Raman cross-section at different wavelengths, useful for comparison of literature data.

 ## Available functions